chidinmav248-collab/Data_Structures/README.md

 Algorithm Explained:
-The algorithm uses a bi-directional comparison strategy
+The Distinct_Element_Sum algorithm uses a bi-directional comparison strategy
 1. Compare each element of Set A against all elements of Set B. If it is not found, add it to the sum.
 2. Compare each element of Set B against all elements of Set A. If it is not found, add it to the sum.

-Dot Product & Orthogonality:
+For the The Dot Product & Orthogonality algorithm, calculate the product of corresponding elements and accumulate them into a single value
-Calculate the product of corresponding elements and accumulate them into a single value It explores two ways to handle data passing:
+It explores two ways to handle data passing:
 1. The procedure part (dot_product) uses Pass-by-Reference to update the ps variable directly in the main algorithm.
 2. The function part (dot_product_func) uses Return Value to pass the calculated result back to the caller.